Skip to main content

 Disscussant: Chris Thompson, MPA – Social Impact

-Presenter: Joseph Mungai, n/a – Social Impact
+Presenter: Joseph N. Mungai – Social Impact

-Disscussant: Joseph Mungai, n/a – Social Impact
+Disscussant: Joseph N. Mungai – Social Impact

 Presenter: Marzia Faraz, n/a – USAID